 We live in a world run by digital content and technology.
 Whether it's social media, television, website banner ads or electronic billboards, digital marketing experts estimate that most Americans are exposed to around 4,000 to 10,000 ads each day.
 People are craving physical contact, and as a business, it’s important you keep a human, tactile element to your brand.

-This can be as simple as getting back to more traditional tactics, and direct mail marketing may just be your ticket.
+This can be as simple as getting back to more traditional tactics, and direct marketing by mail may just be your ticket.
 In this article, I'll share its potential, why it's still relevant today and how to refine your strategy.
 I'll also help you navigate direct mail marketing software and automation for real results.

 What is Direct Mail Marketing?